greycsont/GreyAnnouncer/README.md

       4. Go to a **Audio** Folder ( if not, create a new one )

-   - Legacy method ( Put the audio near the plugin but still work)
+   - Legacy method ( Put the audio near the plugin, it still work )
       1. Find directory path of the plugin/.dll

       2. Find the **Audio** folder near the plugin/.dll.